Doctor of Jurisprudence, the University of Tennessee Law School, 1968.

 The rich Catholic spiritual and intellectual tradition served Gil well as he deepened his faith and theological understanding through the study of the writings of Hans Urs von Balthasar, SJ, Henri de Lubac, SJ, St. John Paul II, and Cardinal Joseph Ratzinger/Benedict XVI.
 From these, he received a love of the Church and its teachings as well as an intellectual understanding of the Church’s doctrines that is greatly enhanced by Girard’s anthropological insights into human nature and culture.
 This has provided a solid grounding in the reality of human interdividuality – being made in the image and likeness of the triune God of self-donating love.
 Out of this Gil brings an emphasis on the dignity of the human person, and a concern for the catastrophic this-world consequence of the post-modern denial or subversion of basic truths of human being, such as sexuality and marriage, as well as the dangers facing western culture from resurgent pre-modern forms of sacralized violence.

 Again, reflecting a deeper commitment to service to the Catholic Church specifically and Christians in general Gil and the Florilegia board in 2002 changed the name of the organization to the Cornerstone Forum.
 In the years since he has traveled widely as an invited speaker at retreats, workshops, and conferences including at the Vatican.
 Starting in 2005 at the suggestion of one of the Cornerstone Forum’s generous donors Gil began a monthly tour, from September to May, of a number of metropolitan centers around the country giving presentations in a series called the Emmaus Road Initiative.
-This peripatetic project ended in 2009.
-Since 2010 his focus has been on a manuscript project that kept him at the writing desk.
+This peripatetic project ended in 2009 and was followed by a long term manuscript project that kept him at the writing desk.
 This culminated in the publication of God’s Gamble: The Gravitational Power of Crucified Love by Angelico Press in 2016.
 He currently lives in Sonoma, California with his wife Kathleen and near his 3 children and their families, and where he continues to write.